jackrea07/BSafeHelmet/README.md

 - Finallized breadboard design and layout for use in creating PCB.
 - Attempted to implement designs for ESP32, Tiva Launchpad, voltage regulator,  LV-MaxSonar-EZ, and PCM audio devices in Altium.
 Learned that Altium does not link footprints and symbols.
 - Implemented designs for ESP32, Tiva Launchpad, voltage regulator,  LV-MaxSonar-EZ, and PCM audio devices in Altium.
+- ESP audio outputs to an external i2s DAC.
+This chip doesn't provide audio amplification but we can use 3.5mm earbuds to hear with reasonable quality.
+- Tested amperage through the circuit with a digital multimeter, the hardware setup as of 2/23 drew approx. 270mA on average.
+Note that our power providing chip can handle at most 500mA and we have not connected amplified speakers yet.
 ### Bluetooth/Software
 - Implemented improvements in the Bluetooth connection logic to stabilize the link between the BLE device and the phone.
 - Refined data handling processes to ensure accurate reception and processing of data sent by the ESP 32.